American Legion, Martin Krueger Post 407

 The Winsted Karate Club offers instruction in Shotokan karate for self-defense, competition, and personal development.

 The club regularly competes in tournaments and performs various demonstrations throughout the year.
-Several members have made the US Karate Team and have competed in Japan, England, Ireland, Germany, and throughout the United States.
+Several members have made the US Karate Team and have competed in Japan, England, Ireland, Germany, and throughout the US.
 Club members have also appeared on KTCA TV, and Channel 2’s “Newton’s Apple.”

 Since becoming its own club in May 2010, the newly-formed Winsted Lions Club has been busy focusing on improving the community and world.

-One of the biggest fundraisers for the Winsted Lions is selling food at Winstock music festival.
-A few of the Winsted Lions projects are sponsoring the Third Grade Dictionary Project and the Lions Write-Off program, along with collecting eyeglasses and hearing aids for distribution among the needy.
+One of the biggest fundraisers for the Winsted Lions is selling food at the Winstock music festival.
+A few of the Winsted Lions’ projects are sponsoring the third grade dictionary project and the Lions Write-Off program, along with collecting eyeglasses and hearing aids for distribution among the needy.

 Meetings are the fourth Monday of each month at the Winsted City Hall beginning at 6:30 p.m., with a dinner provided by one of the members, and the meeting follows.
 Everyone is welcome to visit and learn more about the Lions organization and join in the fun.
-Please call Lions President Paul Gatz at (320) 485-2463 with any questions.
+Please call Lions President Roger Grotbo at (320) 485-4834 with any questions.

-The Winsted Youth Baseball/Softball Association promotes and organizes summer baseball and softball for area youth ages 5 to 18.
-Approximately 130 children and more than 20 volunteer coaches participate in games, primarily in the months of June/July.
+The Winsted Youth Baseball/Softball Association promotes and organizes summer baseball and softball for area youth ages 4 to 18.
+Approximately 130 children and more than 20 volunteer coaches participate in games, primarily in the months of June and July.

 Membership is open to anyone interested in playing baseball/softball.
-Signups are tentatively planned for early March of each year.
+Signup will be in early March of each year.
 A registration fee applies to cover the cost of hats, jerseys/shirts, umpires, and other association expenses.

 Winsted Sportsmen’s Club